OverviewGeographical classification: Eastern Alps > Dolomites > Prags - Braies Dolomites > Croda Rossa d'Ampezzo

 Croda Rossa d'Ampezzo is also known to be a very rugged mountain, with crumbly rock and difficult to climb.
-Of all the 3000 meters of the Dolomites is definitely the top most wild and risky.
+It's definitely the wildest summit amongst all the 3000 meters peaks of the Dolomites.

 Not to be confused with the nearby "Croda Rossa di Sesto", it stands as an imposing and isolated pyramid amongst lower and inconspicuous moutains.

 Its main feature is to have the walls colored of deep red color unique in the Dolomites.
-Seen from far, it gives the mountain a bloody appearance.
-If you approach it and you travel on its slopes, the red takes shades of yellow, orange and sometimes purple.
+This characteristic gives the mountain a bloody appearance when seen from far.
+If you approach it and climb on its slopes, the color red takes shades of yellow, orange and sometimes purple.

 However, the quality of the rock is quite poor.
-The climbing routes are exposed to falling rocks and is generally very rarely climbed.
-It is known more for her beauty than for mountaineering interest.
-On its slopes, is placed a lonely bivouac called "Hellbig dall'Oglio" (2253m).
+The climbing routes are sometimes exposed to falling rocks, so the mountain is generally very rarely climbed.
+It is more known in reason of its beauty rather than its mountaineering interest.

-It has an elongated north-south and, when viewed from the south, it looks like a pyramid.
+Croda Rossa d'Ampezzo has an elongated north-south shape and, when viewed from the south, it looks like a pyramid.
 Instead the east and west sides have long smooth walls stained of red.

 The highest point is located at the southern end.
-The form of the mountain may remember the "Croda dei Toni".
+The shape of the mountain may remember the "Croda dei Toni".

 La Crodaccia (Schelchte Gaisl) - 2531 m